Hkattelu/Synapse/docs/electron/outline.md

 High-level architecture

-- Main process (electron/main.ts)
+- Main process (electron/main.js)
   - Owns the app lifecycle and `BrowserWindow`.
   - Loads the renderer from either the Vite dev server (dev) or the built web assets (prod).
   - Implements IPC handlers for the filesystem surface (see below).
-- Preload (electron/preload.ts)
+- Preload (electron/preload.js)
   - Runs in an isolated, privileged context.
-  - Uses `contextBridge.exposeInMainWorld` to publish a small, namespaced API: `window.SynapseFS` (the API object is frozen at runtime).
+  - Uses `contextBridge.exposeInMainWorld` to publish a small, namespaced API: `window.SynapseFS`.
   - Calls `ipcRenderer.invoke` to reach main-process handlers; no Node globals are exposed to the page.
 - Renderer
   - The existing Vite/React app.
 No Node integration; it can only access native capabilities via `window.SynapseFS`.

-Security model
+Security model (hardened)

 - `contextIsolation: true` (enabled)
 - `nodeIntegration: false` (disabled)
-- `sandbox: true` (enabled for renderer process isolation)
+- `sandbox: true` (enabled) for renderer process isolation.
-- Preload is the only bridge; it exposes a frozen, namespaced API: `window.SynapseFS`.
+- Preload is the only bridge; keep it minimal and namespaced: `window.SynapseFS`.
+  - The exposed API object is frozen in preload (`Object.freeze`) to prevent runtime monkey‑patching.
-- IPC channel allow-list: restricted to the channels enumerated below.
+- IPC channel allow-list: restrict to the channels enumerated below.
+- Do not use the deprecated `remote` module.
-- External content hardening:
+- External content handling:
-  - `setWindowOpenHandler` denies new windows and opens external `http(s)` links in the system browser.
+  - `window.open` to http/https is denied and opened in the system browser.
-  - `will-navigate` blocks in-window navigations to `http(s)` URLs and opens them externally instead.
+  - In‑window navigations (`will-navigate`) to http/https are blocked and opened externally.
-- Dev/prod gating: the remote dev URL is used only when the app is not packaged (`!app.isPackaged`), otherwise the app always loads the local built `dist/index.html` via a file URL.
 - Content Security Policy (CSP): keep current web CSP; tighten in packaging pass if needed.

 Renderer-facing API surface (preload)